nicodefaa/SovellustenHakkerointi/h4_Some_Disassembly_Required.md

 <img width="264" height="67" alt="kuva" src="https://github.com/user-attachments/assets/d9d5410a-3071-44f6-bc15-268bbba788b7" />

-In hindsight the correct answer *password1* was also visible in the main function inside Ghinda, but I couldn't understand the syntax well enough to figure that was actually the password we were looking for.
+In hindsight the correct answer *password1* was also visible in the main function inside Ghidra, but I couldn't understand the syntax well enough to figure that was actually the password we were looking for.

 <img width="470" height="104" alt="kuva" src="https://github.com/user-attachments/assets/475313c1-b8ac-40fb-9a0e-0120b32ad812" />